Bill Clutter: Current cases

 As of 2020, Clutter is advocating for Christopher Vaughn.
 Vaughn is serving four life sentences after being convicted of the murders of his wife, Kimberly and their three children on June 14, 2007.
 All four members of the Vaughn family were shot while on their way to a Springfield, IL waterpark.
 Christopher suffered minor gunshot wounds to his wrist and leg, while the rest of his family sustained fatal wounds.
 The prosecution argued at trial that Vaughn killed his family; his defense team insisted that Kimberly was the shooter.
 According to the defense, state police Sgt.
 Robert Deel said in a deposition that he had evidence indicating that Kimberly Vaughn fired the gun.
 He believed that she had fired at her husband’s head, but the bullet was deflected by his watch.
 "I wasn't being listened to by them," Deel said in interview, "In fact, every time that I offered up something that was contrary to what they said, they had some reason why I didn't know what I was talking about, and basically it all fell back on that Christopher Vaughn is a criminal mastermind and he knows all about crime scenes and that he would be able to fool me into thinking that something else happened."
 Kimberly was also taking medication that could have increased her risk for suicidal thoughts.

 Media

-David Camm's exoneration and Clutter's work on the case is featured on the new Oxygen TV show Framed By the Killer.
+David Camm's exoneration and Clutter's work on the case was featured on the Oxygen TV show Framed By the Killer.

 Clutter's work on the Christopher Vaughn case was featured on a 12-part podcast by I Heart Radio called Murder in Illinois.